Kidada Elease Williams (bb2756)

 Williams is also one of the co-developers of #CharlestonSyllabus, a crowd-sourced project that helped people understand the historical context surrounding the 2015 racial massacre at Charleston's Emanuel AME Church.

-Lately, she has been extending her commitment to African American history by sharing her expertise on survivors of anti-black violence on podcasts, like Scene on Radio's The Land That Has Never Been Yet, Why Is This Happening? with Chris Hayes, MSNBC's Into America with Trymaine Lee, and the Slate Academy history series on Reconstruction.
+Lately, she has been extending her commitment to African American history by sharing her expertise on survivors of anti-Black violence on podcasts, like Scene on Radio's The Land That Has Never Been Yet, Why Is This Happening? with Chris Hayes, MSNBC's Into America with Trymaine Lee and the Slate Academy history series on Reconstruction.
 She was the host and co-producer of Seizing Freedom, a podcast docudrama created by Kelly Hardcastle Jones, that covered the epic story of African Americans' fight for freedom during the Civil War and beyond.

 Contact